Empty Outlines (classroom)

 More Active Learning documents

-Facilitating Empty Outlines active learning activities in a classroom.
+Using Empty Outlines activities to measure prior knowledge in a classroom.

 Time and Effort

 |Instructor Response Time||Medium|

 |Complexity of Activity||Medium|

 Empty Outlines has the instructor provide students with a blank or partially completed outline of a presentation or assignment and gives students a limited amount of time to fill in the outline.|

 - To find out whether students have identified the critical points in a lecture, reading, or other types of assignments, or